 Airplay, DRM, Codec Incompatibility

-As of Kodi 17 there are various issues which make Airplay Mirroring, DRM content such as netflix, and YouTube mobile apps not work with OSMC.
+As of Kodi 17 there are various issues which make Airplay Mirroring, DRM content such as Netflix, and YouTube mobile apps not work with OSMC.
 It is possible in the future that these issues will be resolved, but as of late June, 2017 the experience with IOS is fairly wretched, especially with Iphone5 and earlier models, and with OSX Yosemite and earlier.
+Supposedly Kodi 18 fixes these issues, though expect a 2018 release.
+Alternatively (or in addition) an Android release for Vero 4K might help in these matters, though nothing forthcoming as of September, 2018.
+As far as asking in the forums?
+Nah, don't bother.

 Repositories, Sources, Add-ons, Updates